15 Things to do in Dresden, Germany (+ map): Best places to visit

 HAMBURG: Hamburg is considered by some to be the most beautiful city in Germany.
 Take a look at our tips on the things to do in Hamburg and form your own opinion.

 GERMAN ALPS: Germany has carved out a beautiful part of the Alps for itself.
-What to do and what hiking trails to take in the German Alps can be found in a separate article.
+Here are the best hiking trails in the Bavarian Alps.

 Leave a Comment